acaswell1/rubiks-wrecker/README.md

 JHED: bstride1, acaswel1

 SUMMARY:
-This deployment uses a front end user interface deployed at (http://rubiks-wrecker.herokuapp.com/) to send the current state of a Rubik's cube to the solver.
+This deployment uses a front end user interface deployed at (RETIRED: http://rubiks-wrecker.herokuapp.com/) to send the current state of a Rubik's cube to the solver.
 The solver then uses a system of algorithms to compute a solution for the given Rubik's cube.
 This algorithm does not take an optimal approach but rather mimics the approach of an experienced human solver.